-- 1 Follow the instructions for removing the battery on page 34. - 2 Touch a metal surface inside the computer to discharge any static electricity from your body.
+3 Touch a metal surface inside the computer to discharge any static electricity from your body.

-- 3 Locate the bracket at the top of the drive.
-Use a Phillips-head screwdriver to loosen the captive screw that holds the bracket in place. - 4 Using the pull tab, gently lift the drive out of the bay.
+- 4 Locate the bracket at the top of the drive.
+Use a Phillips screwdriver to loosen the two captive screws that hold the bracket in place.
+Put the bracket aside in a safe place. - 5 Using the pull tab, gently lift the drive out of the bay.